Rugiyya/-Liri-Node-App-/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

-The user has the option of using three commands (listed below) in conjuntion with specific parameters associated with the commands.
+The user has the option of using three commands (listed below) in conjunction with specific parameters associated with the commands.
 The Commands are:

   * *spotify-this-song*